Saturday, 30 April 2016

 In the week that we have been away, Spring has arrived.
 The garden is full of daffodils and birdsong.
 I felt so happy when I woke up this morning with the kitties lying on the bed and then James brought me my breakfast before he went to work.
 I had a lovely day pottering about and playing with Tom and Ruby.
 They were brought home from the cattery yesterday afternoon by James and Alasdair and immediately went outside to patrol the the perimeters of the garden.
 I hate that they have to go to the cattery but it's a good place and most importantly I know that they are safe when we are away.

 Ally got up early to go hill-walking with friends to Beinn Narnain and the Cobbler.
-David went not town to meet Chanel, who will be staying with us for a few days.
-It was really nice to see her and she and David are really cute together; she makes him very happy and cheery.
+Davie went into town to meet Chanel, who will be staying with us for a few days.
+It was really nice to see her and she and Davie are really cute together; she makes him very happy.

 Arrivaderci Sestriere